 (4) $6 for nonemergency visits to a hospital-based emergency room for services provided through December 31, 2010, and $3.50 effective January 1, 2011; and

-(b) Paragraph (a) does not apply to children under the age of 21.
+(b) Paragraph (a) does not apply to children under the age of 21 and to American Indians as defined in Code of Federal Regulations, title 42, section 447.51.

 (c) Paragraph (a), clause (3), does not apply to mental health services.